 The Library District’s free catalog of eResources includes hundreds of options to choose from, such as Lynda.com, a video library of over 3,000 engaging, top-quality courses on business, software, technology, and creative skills taught by industry experts; Rosetta Stone, a tutorial that offers 30 languages and 50 hours of instruction; and Socrates, a learning tool that performs like a video game, helping kids practice math, science, and English language arts (just one of the many learning options available for kids and teens.)

 Please check the Library District website often for information on community resources and updates during the COVID-19 outbreak.

-[The new eCard does not replace a permanent library card.
+[The new eCard does not INSERT a permanent library card.
 As soon as the Library District reopens, the public is encouraged to visit their nearest branch and complete the sign-up process for a permanent library card.
 They should bring a valid photo ID and proof of address.]

 About Las Vegas-Clark County Library District

 The award-winning Las Vegas-Clark County Library District is an independent taxing entity that serves a diverse community across 8,000 square miles.
 Through its 25 branches and website, the Library District offers a collection of 3.2 million items consisting of books, movies, music (including streaming and downloadable), online resources, as well as free programs for all ages.
 The Library District is a vibrant and vital member of the community offering limitless learning; business and career advancement; government and social services support; and best of all, a place where customers find a sense of culture and community.
 For more information, please visit LVCCLD.org.